MartinT86/MartinT86.github.io/_posts/2016-11-20-dot-net-core.md

 ## MVC

-With ASP.NET Core being pretty different from what I'm used to I wanted to hold on to something I knew so I set out to build an MVC site with it.
+With ASP.NET Core being pretty different from what I'm used to I wanted to hold on to something I knew, so I set out to build an MVC site with it.

 Overall, things went pretty smoothly but there were definitely some head banging moments.
-Mainly these caused by the [documentation](https://docs.asp.net/en/latest/) being so bad.
+Mainly these were caused by the [documentation](https://docs.asp.net/en/latest/) being so bad.
 Maybe I just need to get my head around Core more first but I didn't find them very useful at all.
-They spend a lot of time explaining the concepts and patterns behing MVC itself rather than how to set up a site in Core.
+They spend a lot of time explaining the concepts and patterns behind MVC itself rather than how to set up a site in Core.

 The tutorials weren't a great deal of help either as they wanted you to use the Visual Studio templates.
 Something I was avoiding as I wanted to get it working with the minimal amount of boilerplate/templating I could.